gradle/gradle/design-docs/dependency-management.md

 ### Open issues

 - Is it a bit of a stretch to call some of these consumers a 'component'?
+- The results are actually component _instances_ rather than components (as per the definition above).
+Perhaps come up with a new name for 'component'.
 - Sync this up with the variant resolution stories below.
 When resolving a native component's dependencies, the `root` should represent the consuming native component.
-- The results are actually component _instances_ rather than components (as per the definition above).
-Perhaps come up with a new name for 'component'.
+- Clean up the display names for configurations.
 - Packages for the new types.
 - Convenience for casting selector and id?
 - Convenience for selecting things with a given id type or selector type?